 - As required by the Companies (Auditor's Report) Order, 2020 ("the Order") issued by the Central Government in terms of Section 143(11) of the Act, we give in Annexure '1' our report on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable. - 2.
-As required by Section 143(3) of the Act, based on our audit we report that: - (a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit; - (b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books and proper returns adequate for the purposes of our audit have been received. - (c) The Balance Sheet, the Statement of Profit and Loss including Other Comprehensive Income, Statement of Changes in Equity and the Statement of Cash Flow dealt with by this Report are in agreement with the relevant books of account and with the returns received. - (d) In our opinion, the aforesaid financial statements comply with the Ind AS specified under Section 133 of the Act, read with the relevant rules issued thereunder; - (e) On the basis of the written representations received from the directors as on March 31, 2023, taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2023, from being appointed as a director in terms of Section 164 (2) of the Act.; - (f) With respect to the adequacy of the internal financial controls with reference to financial statements of the company and the operating effectiveness of such controls, does not apply to the company vide notification dated 13th June 2017 (G.S.R.
-583(E)) issued by Ministry of Corportae Affairs. - (g) With respect to the other matters to be included in the Auditor's Report in accordance with the requirements of section 197(16) of the Act, as amended, As this is a Private Limited Company hence the provisions of section 197 are not applicable to the Company. - (h) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended in our opinion and to the best of our information and according to the explanations given to us: - i) The Company does not have any pending litigations as on 31st March, 2023, hence there is no impact of pending litigations on its financial position in its financial statement on that date - ii) The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses.
+As required by Section 143(3) of the Act, based on our audit we report that: - (a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit; - (b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books and proper returns adequate for the purposes of our audit have been received. - (c) The Balance Sheet, the Statement of Profit and Loss including Other Comprehensive Income, Statement of Changes in Equity and the Statement of Cash Flow dealt with by this Report are in agreement with the relevant books of account and with the returns received. - (d) In our opinion, the aforesaid financial statements comply with the Ind AS specified under Section 133 of the Act, read with the relevant rules issued thereunder; - (e) On the basis of the written representations received from the directors as on March 31, 2024, taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2024, from being appointed as a director in terms of Section 164 (2) of the Act.; - (f) Internal financial controls with reference to financial statements of the company and the operating effectiveness of such controls is not applicable to the company vide its notification dated 13th June 2017 (G.S.R.
+583(E)) issued by Ministry of Corporate Affairs. - (g) With respect to the other matters to be included in the Auditor's Report in accordance with the requirements of section 197(16) of the Act, as amended, As this is a Private Limited Company hence the provisions of section 197 are not applicable to the Company. - (h) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended in our opinion and to the best of our information and according to the explanations given to us: - The Company does not have any pending litigations as on 31st March, 2024, hence there is no impact of pending litigations on its financial position in its financial statement on that date - ii) The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - iii) There were no amounts which were required to be transfer any amount to the Investor Education and